 A knight is a member of a warrior tradition that is heavily interwoven in the feudal culture of the Seven Kingdoms and the Faith of the Seven.
 Knights occupy a social standing between that of lords and smallfolk.
 Contrary to the nobility, this rank is not hereditary and it is possible for the baseborn to become knights.
 Knights are referred to with the title "Ser".

 Knights are supposed to be brave, courageous, honorable, and true to their word.
 They should be loyal to their feudal overlord, and are tasked with defending their faith.
-In practice, most knights fall short of sustaining such high and noble ideals.
+In practice, knights often fall short of sustaining such high and noble ideals.
 Many do not try particularly hard, and instead seek knighthood mainly for the prestige and opportunities.

-To a degree, that is understandable and perhaps unavoidable; for bastards and smallfolk, knighthood is one of the few paths for improving their social standing and monetary prospects that does not involve seriously restrictive vows such as celibacy or abstaining from marrying, having children or owning lands of their own.
+To a degree, that is understandable and perhaps unavoidable; for bastards and smallfolk, knighthood is one of the few paths for improving their social standing and monetary prospects that does not involve seriously restrictive vows such as celibacy or abstaining from marrying, having children, or owning lands of their own.
 Knighthood by itself brings few advantages and significant expenses and risks, but it opens the doors for significant opportunities as well.

 Becoming a knight